Student Loans Facts & Statistics

-More than one out of every three young adults has student loan debt.
+More than 1 out of every 3 young adults has student loan debt.
 Today's college graduates are facing, on average, $29,800 in student loans.
 That number has tripled since 2006, and the growth shows no sign of slowing.

 There's good news if the use of student loans lead to graduation and subsequent rewards.
 In fact, numerous studies have confirmed that the average college grad makes substantially more than a counterpart with only a high school diploma.
 Also, the unemployment rate among those with a bachelor's degree has always been distinctly lower than among those without.

 This page contains student loan statistics gathered by the MoneyGeek editors.
 We will update the statistics here as we receive new and updated data.
 If you have student loan statistics you want to share, or if you have a question, comment or concern about what you see or don't see here, please contact us (see social media buttons below).

 - In 2015, total student loan debt is $1.5 trillion, which is second only to mortgages